Digital Recordings Published via Cloud-based Music Sharing Platforms

 ‘Crtically Endangered’ in the Presence of Aggravating Conditions

-Lack of preservation capability within corporate systems; conflating backup with preservation; loss of original multitrack recordings; lack of preservation voice at executive level; poor planning and roadmap for corporate infrastructure; slapdash procurement or migration to new systems; mergers and acquisitions; profusion of corporate systems; complex intellectual property rights; single point of failure; technical protection measures that inhibit preservation actions; encryption.
+Lack of skills, commitment or policy from corporate owners; conflating backup with preservation; loss of original multitrack recordings; poor planning and roadmap for corporate infrastructure; slapdash procurement or migration to new systems; mergers and acquisitions; profusion of corporate systems; uncertainty over IPR or the presence of orphaned works; single point of failure; technical protection measures that inhibit preservation actions; encryption.

 ‘Vulnerable’ in the Presence of Good Practice